6 Reasons Why Hokitika is Such a Cool Little Town

 It is impossible to miss the stunning beaches bordering Hokitika.
 They are probably the best illustration of what New Zealand is all about: the sight of both snowcapped mountains and waves smashing on the beach.
 Working holidaymakers staying in Hokitika for a little while will find peace walking along the beach after a long workday.

 2. Dorothy Falls also hides glowworms!

 Lodged near Lake Kaniere, the walk to the falls is known to hide a few glowworms that can easily be spotted at night.
 If you are visiting during a hot summer’s day you will find the lake a perfect spot for a quiet swim.
 Want to stay longer?
 There’s even a campsite nearby.
 And, want to stay even longer?
 Hike up to the Mt Tuhua peak or Mt Brown.
 The two-day hiking trips will reward you with some incredible West Coast scenery.

 3. You can dive into the stunning Hokitika Gorge

-The milky blue waters of the gorge offers a stunning reminder that nature can still surprise you.
+The milky blue waters of the gorge offer a stunning reminder that nature can still surprise you.
 Cross the gorge using a swingbridge and relax by the water.
 The glacial waters warm up in summer making it the most picturesque spot for a dive on this side of the country.

 4. The town enjoys a slower pace of life

 Time seems to stand still in Hokitika.
 Stay over there over a week and you will start seeing patterns of locals going on with their weekly routines.
 Whatever the weather, whatever the world events, things will stay the same in Hokitika.
 Maybe only an All Blacks game will break the routine as the local pub transforms into a chanting rugby mecca.
-As if time needed a symbol here in Hokitika, the main roundabout features the iconic Hokitika Clock Tower.
+As if the time needed a symbol here in Hokitika, the main roundabout features the iconic Hokitika Clock Tower.

 5. This is the best place to find Greenstone